experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 ![example workflow](readme-images/example-workflow.png)

-To reiterate, the SDK Test Framework is designed to replicate the functionality of Data Studio (with only limited features) to test a custom step.
+To reiterate, the SDK Test Framework is designed to replicate the above functionality of Data Studio (with only limited features) to test a custom step.
 Using AddVATTest.java as an example, the Java class can be found at: `/aperture-data-studio-sdk/SDKTestFramework/src/test/java/com/experian/datastudio/sdk/testframework/sample/`

 #### Test Setting Example: